Tuesday, 17 March 2026

 The route and associated .GPX file includes some turns as prompts to stop at the suggested coffee stops.

-As you approach Bicester there are some poor cycle paths alongside roads which are best avoided until you get close to Bicester Village Shopping where there is good quality cycle infrastructure which you should use to avoid the multi-lane complex road network on the approach to the Premier Inn.
+As you approach Bicester there are some poor cycle paths alongside roads and these cycle paths are perhaps best avoided until you get close to Bicester Village Shopping where there is good quality cycle infrastructure which you should use to avoid the multi-lane complex road network on the approach to the Premier Inn.

-Just past Waterstock on the return there is an option to branch off to Waterperry Gardens for coffee or you can continue to Tetsworth which is another 10km.
+Just past Waterstock on the return there is an option to branch off on a right turn to Waterperry Gardens for coffee or you can continue to Tetsworth which is another 10km.
+Even if you're not ready for a coffee take the 1km bridleway up to Waterperry Gardens; though not inviting at first it's a delightful ride and the cakes are a treat.

 Friday, 11 July 2025